firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_csv.md

 ## Return Type

-The result is a table with the data from the csv file.
+The result is a table with the data from the CSV file.
 Each columns is read and parsed as `STRING`.

 ## Example